dailybruin/interactive.2015.a-paper-trail/_posts/2015-11-10-student-stories.markdown

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Ashley.picA.AW.jpg" />
   <h1>Ashley Rivas-Triana</h1>
   <figcaption>College wasn't an option for Ashley Rivas-Triana at the end of her high school career.
 Counselors could not help her circumvent bans on undocumented students at Georgia public universities.
-Her future's uncertainty was delayed when Deferred Action for Childhood Arrivals allowed her and her older sister to remain in the United States after her family's petition for residency was rejected, but without access to financial aid, she is unable to access higher education outside of Freedom University, which provides tuition-free programs to undocumented students in Georgia.</figcaption>
+Her future's uncertainty was delayed when Deferred Action for Childhood Arrivals, or DACA, allowed her and her older sister to remain in the United States after her family's petition for residency was rejected.
+But without access to financial aid she is unable to pursue higher education outside of Freedom University, which provides tuition-free programs to undocumented students in Georgia.</figcaption>
 </figure>

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Blanca.picA.AW.jpg" />
   <h1>Blanca Villagomez</h1>
-  <figcaption>Blanca Villagomez is a 5th year sociology student and IDEAS Retention Chair.
+  <figcaption>Blanca Villagomez is a fifth-year sociology student and the retention chair of Improving Dreams, Equality, Access and Success, or IDEAS, UCLA's support and advocacy group for undocumented students.
 Her job is to inform students in IDEAS about jobs, research opportunities and other resources available to them.
-She does not only want to help retain students, she said -- she wants them to excel.</figcaption>
+She does not only want to help retain students, she said, she wants them to excel.</figcaption>
 </figure>

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Blanca.picC.AW.jpg" />
   <figcaption>Villagomez's own experience at UCLA has been bittersweet.
 She has struggled to feel welcome at an institution that has sometimes failed to help her when she needed it most.
-She had to withdraw for three quarters due to a lack of financial aid before the Dream Act, but came back to UCLA and found her place in the undocumented student community.
+She had to withdraw for three quarters due to a lack of financial aid before the California Dream Act, but came back to UCLA and found her place in the undocumented student community.
 She hopes to be able to convince UCLA that undocumented students need their own retention center on campus.</figcaption>
 </figure>

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Cristian.picA.AW.jpg" />
   <h1>Cristian De Nova</h1>
-  <figcaption>Cristian De Nova is Internal Advocacy Chair of IDEAS, UCLA's support and advocacy group for undocumented students.
-His family immigrated from Mexico City in 2001 so his parents could find work; they have both been seriously injured at their jobs in factories, compromising their ability to work and throwing his family's future into even greater uncertainty.
-De Nova has always been passionate and gifted at science.
-He is a third year microbiology student and hopes to eventually work as an epidemiologist for the World Health Organization.</figcaption>
+  <figcaption>Cristian De Nova is the internal advocacy chair of IDEAS.
+His family emigrated from Mexico City in 2001 so his parents could find work; they have both been seriously injured at their jobs in factories, compromising their ability to work and throwing his family's future into even greater uncertainty.
+De Nova has always been passionate about and gifted at science.
+He is a third-year microbiology, immunology and molecular genetics student and hopes to eventually work as an epidemiologist for the World Health Organization.</figcaption>
 </figure>

 <figure class="wide">